TacticalReader/WEATHER-WEB/README.md

 ### Toggle Temperature Units
 - Use the toggle switch to convert between °C and °F
 - Settings persist across sessions

+### Share Snapshot
+1. Click the share icon (top right)
+2. Use the native share menu (mobile) or download the image automatically
+3. Share your weather card with friends

 ### Add Favorites
 1. Search for a city